 Day 1 - The Adventure Begins:

-Day 13 - Transfer back to the Sanctuary:
+Day 2 – Transfer to the research site:

 Dates, Availability & Price

 To secure a place on this project a deposit of £195 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.

 Select a duration below to see the available start dates.